Jazmine Barnes: 5 Fast Facts You Need to Know

 Razo said the suspect is “considered armed and dangerous” and should not be approached; call 911.

-Reporters asked if the mother, Washington, knew the suspect and Razo told reporters early Sunday that HCSO homicide detectives interviewed her at the hospital.
-He added investigators were looking at surveillance video “from this entire area.”
+Razo told reporters investigators were looking at surveillance video “from this entire area.”
 But on Monday, were asking for help from the community on that very point.

 “Investigators ask all residents in the Wallisville Rd/E. Sam Houston Pwky area to review security video from the morning of 12/30.
 Looking for a red 4-door pickup involved in the fatal shooting of Jazmine Barnes, age 7.
 Call 713-274-9100 or @CrimeStopHOU at 713-222-TIPS.”